asift91/WordPress/README.md

 * Access to an installed instance of the Azure CLI
 * A SSH keypair

 The Travis CI process uses the *Azure CLI Service Principal* login method to authenticate against Azure.
-The documentation for logging in via a Service Principal can be found here: https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest#logging-in-with-a-service-principal
+The documentation for logging in via a Service Principal can be found [here](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest#logging-in-with-a-service-principal)

 Before you can log in using the Service Principal process you need to create a *Service Principal*.
-The documentation to create a Service Principal login can be found here: https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest
+The documentation to create a Service Principal login can be found [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)

 When a Service Principal is created using the Azure CLI a JSON response is returned containing:
 * **name** - This is the Service Principal username.